Stock of the Day

 Investors should be bearish about investing in DTE Energy for these reasons:

-• The stock has experienced fluctuations, with a recent decline of about 1.6%, which may indicate volatility.
+• The stock has experienced a slight decline of about 1% recently, which may indicate short-term volatility.

 Recent News